 The best Xbox Series X accessories let you hear and play your games more effectively, faster and for longer.
 And if you're lucky, these accessories might be those you already own for your Xbox One.
 In case you don't have any however, or fancy getting some new equipment to enhance your next-gen experience, we have some recommendations for you to check out.

-However, there's some new Xbox Series X gear on the market that's well worth checking out.
-If your coffers aren't empty after buying the console itself, here are a few handy devices you can pick up to enhance your Xbox experience — and, as a bonus, many of these items will work with Xbox One, PC and mobile platforms, too.
+However, there's some new Xbox Series X gear on the market that's well worth a look, including some that only works with the new generation of Xbox consoles.
+Assuming your coffers aren't empty after buying the console itself, here are a few handy devices you can pick up to enhance your Xbox experience — and, as a bonus, many of these items will work with Xbox One, PC and mobile platforms, too.

 1. Rechargeable Battery + USB-C Charging Cable

 Somehow the Xbox Series X still doesn't offer a rechargeable controller, as the included gamepad still runs on AA batteries.
 So if you buy just one Xbox Series X accessory, make it this one.

 Save yourself some time and money with a rechargeable battery pack.
 These devices last for years, and keep controllers going for about 30 hours on a single charge.
 Thanks to an included USB-C cable, you can also play while you recharge.

 2. Xbox Wireless Controller (2020)

 A second controller is perhaps the most common accessory that gamers buy for their consoles.
 And you can't beat Xbox's official gamepad.